BioAnalyt

-BioAnalyt (BioAnalyt GmbH) is a privately held product-innovation company based in Teltow, Germany.
-The company focuses on developing, manufacturing, and marketing portable rapid test kits.
-Being sold under the name iCheck, the kits measure the concentration of vitamin A, total carotenoids, iron, or iodine in food and biological fluids.
-The test kits are easy to use, provide quantitative results within several minutes time.
+BioAnalyt (BioAnalyt GmbH) is a company based in Teltow, Germany.
+The company focuses on developing, manufacturing, and marketing portable rapid test kits called iCheck.
+These kits measure the concentration of vitamin A, Vitamin E, total carotenoids, iron, or iodine in food and animal biological fluids.
+The test kits are easy to use, provide quantitative results within several minutes.
 Displaying an innovative alternative to the established laboratory methods.
-In addition to products, BioAnalyt provides a broad spectrum of services connected with control of food quality or food fortification; which analyses of large-scale coverage studies in developing countries.
+In addition to products, BioAnalyt provides a broad spectrum of services connected with control of food quality or food fortification; which includes analyses of large-scale coverage studies in developing countries.